dftfeDevelopers/dftfe/README.md

-branch to store manual pdfs for website
+branch to store manual pdfs for for development version and previous release versions.